Parity-Aware Byte-Pair Encoding: Improving Cross-lingual Fairness in Tokenization

 \section{Text Tokenization}

-Text can be decomposed at many granularities: graphemes, Unicode code points, or multi-character tokens; but at the most fundamental digital layer, every string is represented as a sequence of \defn{bytes}, the foundation on which all other units are constructed.
+Text can be decomposed at many granularities: graphemes, Unicode code points, or multi-character tokens.
+At the lowest level of abstraction, however, the digital representation of a string is simply a sequence of \defn{bytes}---the foundation on which all other units are constructed.
 Let $\byte \in \bytevocab = \{0,\dots,255\}$ denote an individual byte.
-A finite \defn{byte-string} is written $\bytesequence \in \bytevocab^*$, where $\bytesequence = b_{1} b_{2} \cdots b_{|\bytesequence|}$.
-Throughout, bytes are treated as atomic symbols.
-Note that all subsequent definitions apply if one substitutes bytes with another finite alphabet of atomic units.
+A finite \defn{byte-string} is defined as $\bytesequence \in \bytevocab^*$, where $\bytesequence = b_{1} b_{2} \cdots b_{|\bytesequence|}$.
+While we treat bytes as the base unit throughout this paper, the following definitions remain compatible with alternative base units, such as characters or graphemes.